-- Enlist the help of a seasoned travel agent.
+- Do some research or enlist the help of a seasoned travel agent.
 They usually know the ins and outs of a particular destination and will think of things you will not.

-- Starting early, as mentioned above, will give you wider options for airline, hotel, and car rental deals.
+- Starting early will give you wider options for airline, hotel, and car rental deals.